A Batch Application Launcher for your Dock

 What Is Bunch?

-Bunch is a little macOS app that sits in your Dock.
+Bunch is a little macOS utility that sits in your Dock (or your Menu Bar).
 It doesn’t have any windows.
-When you right/ctrl-click it, it gives you a list of “Bunches” you can select from, each one launching a group of applications that you configure.
-Bunches can be configured to open apps, specific files in an app, and even web pages in your default browser.
+When you right/ctrl-click the Dock icon (or click the menu item), it gives you a list of “Bunches” you can select from, each one launching a group of applications that you configure.
+Bunches are just easily-edited text files which can be configured to open apps, specific files in an app, and even web pages in your default browser.
+For the Power Users, It also allows advanced scripting, system commands, and integration via URL handler.

 I wrote Bunch because I tend to launch a specific group of apps depending on the context I’m working in.
 These are apps I wouldn’t launch on login, and don’t need running all the time.
 I just wanted to make starting a new context into one click.
-I’d started with just making little Script Editor and Automator applets for it, but I found I wanted something easily configured with text files, quick to set up and easy to modify.
+It started with little Script Editor and Automator applets, but I found I wanted something easily configured with text files, quick to set up and easy to modify.
+It grew from there.

-As of Bunch 1.0.2+ can quit apps.
-So it serves as a type of context switcher, changing the set of apps and documents open.
-That said, I wrote it in an hour, so you get what you pay for.
-Bunch is free, but you can think of it as donationware if you like…
+Bunch has expanded a lot.
+It can serve as a full context switcher, and handle just about everything you’d want to automate when starting a new context (see the Syntax Summary for an overview of all the stuff I’ve added).
+Still, I originally wrote it in an hour, so you get what you pay for.
+Bunch is free for now, but you can think of it as donationware if you like…

 Just download the DMG and double click it to mount.
-Drag the Bunch icon to the Applications folder icon.
+Drag the Bunch icon to the Applications folder.
 You can then launch Bunch from your Applications folder.
 (Or with Spotlight.
 Or Launchbar.
 Or Alfred.
-Or…)
+Or the command line.
+Or AppleScript…)

-You’ll probably want Bunch to stay in your Dock for easy access, so go ahead and launch it once, right click the Dock icon and select Options->Keep In Dock.
-(Or just drag it to the left side of your Dock, next to Finder.
-It’s a great location for it, and that automatically keeps it in the Dock.)
+You’ll probably want Bunch to stay in your Dock for easy access, so go ahead and launch it once, then use Preferences->Launch at Login to add it to your Login Items.

 The first time you run it, an example configuration will be written to your home folder.
 See the configuration section for instructions on personalizing the setup.
 Use “Reveal Bunches in Finder” to go directly to that folder and start editing/adding Bunches.